daczarne/mosh_docker/README.md

-# THe ultimate Docker course
+# The ultimate Docker course

 Mosh Hamedani's course on Docker